 Giant Ledge is one of the most popular destinations for day hikers in the Catskills.
 For many, it is the turn around point, but for others, they pass over it to get to Panther Mountain.
 Giant ledge offers some of the finest views from a cliff line, arguably the most stunning in these mountains.
-It is one of.
+It is one of the Catskill 67.
 Please use caution when at the edge; one misstep would be your last.